nandushaji/Hang-man-Game/README.md

 To play the game , make sure to install python 3.
 Clone or download the folder , unzip it.
 Right click on game.py and click open with python.
-Hope uyou all will enjoy the game , Thank you :) .
+Hope you all will enjoy the game , Thank you :) .